Sammons/CheckoutCartPricing/README.md

 * currency is not managed explicitly, everything is assumed to be the same currency and BigDecimal is used.

 * bundles stack.
-They do not exclude eachother

-* the initialization of the catalog and bundles should be safe, but no testing around the threadsafeness has been implemented.
+They do not exclude eachother e.g. a buy 1 get 1 free deal may be applied to a cart of 4 apples twice, but those 4 apples would not then be able to participate in a different deal.

 ## Testing